Accessible Beige is famous for being a go-with-everything neutral by Sherwin Williams.

 If you use brand new oak cabinets in a more natural finish with clean square lines, you might be able to get away with it.
 Personally I like Accessible Beige on the cabinets.

-Accessible Beige Cabinets
+Accessible Beige on Kitchen Cabinets

 My favorite house flipper Marissa, from @in_vest_homes, recently put together this luxurious Accessible Beige custom kitchen:

-I believe this is SW Pure White on the walls again.
+I believe this is Pure White on the walls again.
 The charcoal in the background is Peppercorn.

 They make me feel entirely…inadequate.
 Ha ha!